 1% I grabbed his face, covering it with kisses as he pulled away.
 He was happy I finally understood him, but not as pleased with the sudden facial attention.
 That’s another issue, being touched.
 He doesn’t like it much.
 I do it anyway.

-… I’d earned the right, after nine months of morning sickness and an all-night labor session; you should be able to kiss a kid as much as you want.
+I’d earned the right, after nine months of morning sickness and an all-night labor session; you should be able to kiss a kid as much as you want.

-Sicile-Kira (2014) tells us that a typical characteristic of children with autism is “to become stiff when held, does not like to be touched.”
-She also tells us that when interviewing Temple Grandin, “From as far back as I can remember, I always hated to be hugged, but it was just too overwhelming… Being touched triggered flight, it flipped my circuit breaker.
+Sicile-Kira, C. (2014) also tells us that when interviewing world renown autism self-advocate Temple Grandin, she recalled that, “From as far back as I can remember, I always hated to be hugged.
+It was just too overwhelming.
+Being touched triggered flight, it flipped my circuit breaker.
+I was overloaded and would have to escape, often by jerking away suddenly.”

 2% The next problem was that Jake, Jaxson’s older brother, had the DS.
 Earlier, Jake had thrown his own DS against the wall and it broke, so he’d taken to his room with the only other one in the house.

 Yes, I know.
 I can hear the judgmental sighs and see the eyes rolling now.
-Don’t criticize me till you’ve lived in my private Idaho, where things are likely to come flying across the room at any moment, whacking you in the temple.
+Don’t criticize me till you’ve lived in my private Idaho, where things are likely to come flying across the room at any

 Jaxson is my second son.
 Jake is my first son, who also has autism.
 Jake also can’t tell a lie.
 Whenever he does something bad, he tells me about it immediately.
 For this reason, I think all people should have a touch of autism.
 Truth in advertising – you know what you’re getting.